-Home Burglary Defense Attorneys Serving all of Dallas
+Home Burglary Defense Attorneys Serving You

-In Texas, the burglary of a habitation (i.e., home burglary) is a high-level criminal offense, tantamount to a home invasion.
+The burglary of a habitation (i.e., home burglary) is a high-level criminal offense, tantamount to a home invasion.
 That can be true even if no property is taken from inside and no one is hurt.

-There is a lot of confusion about the term “burglary” in general, and especially its specific application within Texas criminal law.
+There is a lot of confusion about the term “burglary” in general, and especially its specific application within criminal law.
 While it typically gets categorized as a theft crime, burglary doesn’t always involve theft, and that confusion over the language in the law leads people to accidentally run afoul of it.

 That’s unfortunate since the penalties for a home burglary conviction can be extremely severe.
 Defendants can end up paying tremendous fines and spending years in prison, with a felony criminal record to follow them when they’re eventually released.
 The stigma of a “home invasion” conviction may haunt them for the rest of their lives, even if the facts of the case don’t reflect the horrors that the term implies.

 If you have been charged with a home burglary, you should get in touch with the home burglary defense attorneys at Oberheiden, P.C. right away.